How to Measure by Parts

 In other words, you'll use one tablespoon of this herb - exactly how much you have on hand.

-If you need two parts of this herb, you'll have to do a little math.
-You might use a half-tablespoon as your basic unit of measurement, or you might use teaspoons (3 teaspoons equal 1 tablespoon).
+If your recipe calls for two parts of this herb, you'll have to do a little math.
+You might use a half-tablespoon as your basic unit of measurement (one part).

-If you have one ounce of this ingredient instead of one tablespoon, use ounces as your unit of measurement.
+Ounces - If you have one ounce of this ingredient instead of one tablespoon, use ounces as your unit of measurement.

-You can even use drops as your basic measurement, for instance if you are making an essential oil blend.
+Drops - You can even use drops as your basic measurement, for instance if you are making an essential oil blend.

 Ready, set, now go be creative!